The-AI-Alliance/.github/profile/README.md

           </ul>
         </td>
         <td>
-          TSEI seeks to define the <em>global</em> taxonomy of evaluations (from safety to performance to efficacy), catalog available implementations of them, and provide a reference stack of industry-standard tools to run the evaluations.
+          The AI Alliance evaluation hub seeks to define the <em>global</em> taxonomy of evaluations (from safety to performance to efficacy), a catalog available of implementations of them, and provide a reference stack of industry-standard tools to run the evaluations.
 Our projects:
           <ul>
             <li>
               <strong>Taxonomy:</strong> <a href="https://the-ai-alliance.github.io/trust-safety-evals/taxonomy/taxonomy/">details</a>, <a href="https://github.com/orgs/The-AI-Alliance/projects/23/views/1?filterQuery=label%3Ataxonomy">current work</a>